Posttraumatic Stress Disorder (PTSD)

 - Biologic dimensions: hypersensitivity of catecholamine pathways and overactivity of the central opioid pathways is seen; the amygdala and hippocampus dysfunction, with possible atrophy from overexposure to catecholamines, serotonergic dysregulation, glutamatergic dysregulation, and increased thyroid activity

-- Learning theory: Life-threatening fear is classically conditioned by event exposure; any internal or external cue reminiscent of the event produces an intense “fight or flight” fear response.
+- Learning theory: Life-threatening fear is classically conditioned by event exposure; any internal or external cue reminiscent of the event produces an intense “fight-or-flight” fear response.

 - Cognitive theories: These models suggest that severe trauma becomes represented in complex memory structures.
 The activation of these memories triggers intense thoughts and emotions that cause discomfort and dysfunction.